tonyluozn/IPFS-Ethereum-dApp/README.md

 # IPFS-Ethereum-dApp
-An Ethereum and IPFS-based decentralized web app for campus news sharing @NU Blockchain Group - IPFS Project Team 2020-2021.
+An Ethereum and IPFS-based decentralized web app for meme sharing developed by NU Blockchain Group - Technical Project Team 2020-2021.